 Does a fiscal sponsorship term out?

-No. We will typically review and amend the terms of the grant agreement on a case-by-case basis within six (6) months of an initial agreement or as-needed.
-This provides an opportunity to modify the agreement if necessary to accommodate your Project’s growth or if your Project is going into a brief hiatus (dormant status).
+Not with IPG.
+We will typically review and amend the terms of our service agreement on a case-by-case basis within six (6) months of an initial agreement or as-needed.
+This provides an opportunity to modify the agreement, if necessary, to accommodate your Project’s growth or if your Project is going into a brief hiatus (dormant status).

 Some fiscal sponsors state that I receive "immediate tax exemption status."
 Is that true?

 This can be confusing.
-Under a fiscal sponsorship agreement, the work that your project performs is supposed to further the sponsor's charitable mission.
-When accepted as a fiscally-sponsored project, IPG sets up a special restricted fund for the support of your project, and donors may make tax-deductible contributions to IPG in order to support your project.
-Your project does not receive "tax exemption status," however, donors make a gift to IPG to support your project which in turn, provides tax deduction benefits to the donor.
+Under a fiscal sponsorship agreement, the work that your Project performs is to further the fiscal sponsor's charitable mission.
+When accepted as a fiscally-sponsored project, IPG sets up a special restricted fund for the support of your Project, and donors may make tax-deductible contributions to IPG in order to support your project.
+Your Project does not receive "tax exemption status," however, donors can make a gift to IPG to support your project which in turn, provides tax deduction benefits to the donor.

-Please keep in mind that since your project is functioning under the “charitable umbrella” of IPG, we maintain all control and record keeping.
-We maintain this control because we must be able to justify your project’s actions as furthering our own charitable purposes.
+Please keep in mind that since your Project is functioning under the charitable status of IPG, we maintain all control of funds and its record-keeping.
+We maintain this control because we must be able to justify your Project’s actions as furthering our own charitable purposes.

 Is my project a part of IPG?

-Yes, the project is a part of IPG as a fiscally sponsored project.
+Yes, under fiscal sponsorship, you are a project of IPG.
 However, you are not an agent or legal representative of IPG.
-The project owns its own work products and equipment.
-Project staff do not work for IPG, but are employed by IPG.
+The Project owns its own work products and equipment.
+The Project's staff and volunteers do not work for IPG, but are employed by IPG.
 Project correspondence should not be on IPG letterhead unless the correspondence is sent directly from us.
-Collectively, all the projects to which IPG makes grants comprise a significant part of the Foundation’s overall program.
+Collectively, all the Projects to which IPG makes grants comprise a significant part of the Foundation’s overall program.
 In that sense, your project is part of the overall IPG organization.

-How do I express the relationship to funders and others?
+How do I express the fiscal sponsorship relationship to funders and others?

 Your project is an independent entity, conducting business under the fiscal sponsorship of IPG with separated assets.
 We provide you with a “tax letter” upon the on-boarding process that explains the fiscal relationship.
-We also provide you with a copy of our IRS Determination Letter, W9, and provide any other information required for those that inquire about your status.
+We also provide you with a copy of our IRS Determination Letter (or Affirmation Letter), W9, and any other information required for those that inquire about your status.

 Do you only sponsor local (Los Angeles) or regional (California) projects?

-No. While it is great to have projects located in our headquarters city of Los Angeles, we serve and support projects located throughout the country and internationally.
+No. While it is great to have projects located in our headquarter city of Los Angeles, we serve and support projects located throughout the country and internationally.

 DONOR ADVISED FUND (DAF)